sebastiansauer/Online_Behavior_Therapy/Readme.md

 This code was written by @sebastiansauer.

-The repository is organized in the following folder:
+The repository is organized in the following two folder:

 -- **analysis** provides the source code plus the results of all analysis.
 There are more details provided as reported in the paper.
 The most important files are:
 -- *analysis* -- *analysis_01*: initial exploration of data set